sethtroisi/gmp-ecm/build.vc10/readme.txt

    you can edit the two files mulredc.asm and redc.asm in the build.vc10\assembler\ directory to include the AMD assembler).

-3. GMP-ECM buids with the GPU code enabled, which requires that the Nvidia Parallel Nsight has been installed for use within Visual Studio.
-If you wish to build without the GPU code, you need to do the following:
+3. By default GMP-ECM buids without the GPU code enabled.
+If you wish to build with a GPU capability you will need to install Nvidia Nsight for Visual Studio.
+To configure for the GPU build you need to do the following:

    a. in the libecm project, use the Visual Studio solution
-      explorer to exclude the file cudakernel.cu from the build
+      explorer, right click on the ecm project and select build customisations and tick the CUDA build version that you wish to use.

    b. in the libecm project, use the Visual Studio solution
-      explorer, right click on the ecm project and select build customisations and untick the CUDA build items
+      explorer to include the file cudakernel.cu in the build and set the Item Type (on the General property tab) to Cuda C/C++ (you need to do this for each configuration that you intend to build).

    c.
-In the ecm project, use the solution explorer to open
-      the projects property pages and go to the C/C++ preprocessor properties and use the Preprocessor
-	  Definitions property to remove the WITH_GPU define for all of the project configurations you wish to build.
+Open the config.h fil in the build.vc10 directory and
+      locate the lines:

+	    /* define to build for a GPU */
+        #  if 0
+        #    define WITH_GPU
+        #  endif

+	  and change the '#  if 0' to '#  if 1'.

-4. If you wish to use the GPU build, you should use the Visual Studio solution explorer for the libecm project to select the property pages for CUDA C/C++ to set the device and host properties for the GPU for which you wish to build.
+4. You also need to use the Visual Studio solution explorer for the libecm project to select the property pages for CUDA C/C++ to set the device and host properties for the GPU for which you wish to build.

 Build Configurations
 --------------------